openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key Material Packets {#mlkem-ecc-key}

-The composite ML-KEM + ECDH schemes MUST be used only with v6 keys, as defined in [RFC9580].
+The composite ML-KEM + ECDH schemes MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.

 The algorithm-specific public key is this series of values: